Trans woman: Terminology

+In other languages

 In several Latin American countries, the word travesti is sometimes used to designate people who have been assigned male sex at birth, but develop a female gender identity.
 The use of travesti precedes transgender in the region; its distinction from trans woman is controversial and can vary depending on the context, ranging from considering it a regional equivalent to a third gender.

+In Thailand, kathoey refers to a trans-feminine individual, though the term "transgender" is infrequently used to refer to those with this identity.
+The term is sometimes translated to "ladyboy" in English.
+Most trans-feminine Thai individuals simply referred to themselves as women, or phuying praphet song, meaning "another type of woman."

+Amongst Native Hawaiians and Tahitians, māhū are people of a third gender who possess spiritual and social roles.
+The term has historically been applied to people assigned male at birth, but now may refer to a large variety of gender identities.
+The term is sometimes seen as disparaging or a pejorative, similar to faggot.

 Sexuality

-Trans women vary greatly in terms of sexual orientation.
-A survey of roughly 3000 American trans women showed 31% of them identifying as bisexual, 29% as "gay/lesbian/same-gender", 23% as heterosexual, 7% as asexual, as well as 7% identifying as "queer" and 2% as "other".
+Trans women vary greatly in terms of sexual and romantic orientation.
+A survey of roughly 3,000 American trans women showed 31% of them identifying as bisexual, 29% as "gay/lesbian/same-gender", 23% as heterosexual, 7% as asexual, as well as 7% identifying as "queer" and 2% as "other".
+A 12-month survey of trans women in Europe found that 22% identified as heterosexual, 10% were attracted almost exclusively to men, 3% were mostly attracted to men, 9% were bisexual, 7% were mostly attracted to women, 23% were almost attracted exclusively to women, and 20% were lesbian.
+A smaller 2013 study of Italian trans women found that 82% identified as heterosexual.

+The European study found that sexual orientation did not change over the 12 months.
+A 2018 study found that the most common sexual partner for trans women was cisgender women prior to transitioning.
+Trans women who had been transitioning for ten years or more were more likely to report a shift in their sexual orientation.

 In a 2008 study, no statistically significant difference in libido was detected between trans women and cisgender women.
 As in males, female libido is thought to correlate with serum testosterone levels (with some controversy) but the 2008 study found no such correlation in trans women.
 Another study, published in 2014, found that 62.4% of trans women reported their sexual desire had decreased after sexual reassignment therapy.

+Healthcare

+Gender-affirming care

+Gender-affirming care for trans women may include feminizing hormone therapy, transgender voice therapy, and gender-affirming surgery (often referring to vaginoplasty, but may also include tracheal shave, orchiectomy, facial feminization surgery, breast augmentation, and vulvoplasty).